Summary

 Umbrella insurance is liability insurance that covers losses beyond the limits established in your homeowners and vehicle policies.

-If someone is seriously injured in an accident on your property, your policy limits might not be enough.
-Umbrella coverage picks up where your other insurance policies stop; when they reach their limits, the umbrella policy kicks in.
+If an accident on your property seriously injures someone, your policy limits might not be enough.
+Umbrella coverage starts when your other insurance ends.

 More people could probably benefit from having umbrella insurance than they probably realize.

-Healthcare and rehabilitation costs are higher than ever, so if a person gets injured, they have an incentive to find someone else to contribute to paying the bills.
+Medical costs are very expensive, so if someone gets hurt, they want someone else to help pay the bills.
 If you are found to be at fault, that “someone” is going to be you.

-Individuals with high — or even moderate — net worths can be targets for lawsuits.
+Individuals with a high — or even moderate — net worth can be targets for lawsuits.
 If you fall into this group, you should definitely consider purchasing umbrella coverage.
 However, umbrella insurance covers other risks, too.

 Here are some possible scenarios that could make umbrella coverage a good idea:

-- Trampolines or elaborate playsets: This equipment also poses a higher risk for injuries.
+Trampolines or playsets pose a higher risk for injuries.
 If you have these types of structures in your yard, you might want to add umbrella insurance.

 You might also want to think about the risks your non-work activities may pose.
 Volunteer positions — or even simply being outspoken in the community — can expose you to risks you might not have ever even considered.